InterviewsExclusive Interview With Kimberly Patlis Walsh, President of CRS

 Kimberly Patlis Walsh:

-To the extent a company does not spend the time upfront on security measures, it is not a question of ‘if’ they will get breached rather just ‘when and how material’.
+To the extent a company does not spend the time upfront on security measures, it is not a question of ‘if’ they will get breached but rather just ‘when and how material’.
 Cybersecurity experts and insurance carriers have identified key vulnerabilities that cybercriminals seek to manipulate to enter computer systems:

 • Multi-factor authentication tools to safely access internal computer systems